 Go Ahead, Use Your Vacation Time

-But not only do Americans not take vacations because of bad bosses, studies show that Americans don’t because they’re scared of their workload.
-We are taught that in today’s competitive world that the busier you are you will be rewarded and to be constantly plugged in and working.
+Studies show that Americans don’t use their vacation time because they’re scared of their workload.
+We are taught that in today’s competitive world that the busier you are, the more you will be rewarded.
 But that doesn’t necessarily make you more efficient, and it doesn’t necessarily make the quality of work outstanding.

 Part of the problem is that even when you do take time off work, you can see your workload adding up on your phone.
 So unplug!
 Turn off notifications on the work-related apps, silence your phone, whatever it takes to keep your mind off work and on relaxing.